Perspicacity11/MakersWk7-JavascriptWebApps/contents/02_build_tool.md

 ## Using NPM scripts to run the build

-Memorizing how to run the `esbuild` command can be hard, so we can use NPM scripts to save some time.
+Memorising how to run the `esbuild` command can be hard, so we can use NPM scripts to save some time.
 If your project directory doesn't contain a file `package.json` yet, remember you can generate one by running `npm init`.

 ```json
 {